Aceinna/docs_openrtk/algorithms/Innovation.rst

 The innovation (measurement error) is formed from the sensor measurements and the predicted states.
-As the measurements and the system states are often not the same, one or the other needs to be transformed into the mesurement.
+As the measurements and the system states are often not the same, one or the other needs to be transformed into the measurement.
 In the case of this algorithm, the state consists of an attitude quaternion, NED-velocity, and NED-position.
 The measurement come from accelerometer readings, GPS latitude/longitude/altitude measurements, and horizontal/vertical velocities along with ground-track.
 In this case either the states need to be converted to match the measurements or vice-versa.